libp2p/js-libp2p/README.md

 ### Creating your own libp2p bundle

 The libp2p module acts as a glue for every libp2p module that you can use to create your own libp2p bundle.
 Creating your own libp2p bundle gives you a lot of freedom when it comes to customize it with features and default setup.
-We recommend creating your own libp2p bundle for the app you are developing that takes in account your needs (e.g. for a browser working version of libp2p that acts as the network layer of IPFS, we have a built one that leverages the Browser transports).
+We recommend creating your own libp2p bundle for the app you are developing that takes into account your needs (e.g. for a browser working version of libp2p that acts as the network layer of IPFS, we have built one that leverages the Browser transports).

 **Example:**